r-spatial/RSAGA/Updates - News.md

 An additional function `rsaga.pisr2` has been added to support the Potential Incoming Solar Radiation module with SAGA 2.2.2

-**Unix note** - on some systems users have reported that `rsaga.*` functions produce a warning message: "Error: select a tool".
+**Unix note** - on some systems users have reported that `rsaga.*` functions with SAGA 2.2.0+ produce a warning message: "Error: select a tool".
 This can be suppressed by adding the argument `check.module.exists = FALSE` until the bug is addressed.

 #### 27 August 2015